 Enabling Two Factor Authentication for your Trello account

-Two Factor Authentication (also known as 2FA), allows you to add a layer of verification to the login process, requiring a different piece of information in addition to your email address and password.
+Two Factor Authentication (also known as 2FA), allows you to add another layer of verification to the login process, requiring a second piece of information in addition to your email address and password in order to log in to Trello.
 The purpose of 2FA is to make it more difficult for an attacker to gain control of your account by requiring a code that is only accessible via a second authentication device.
-Trello currently supports text message (SMS), an Authenticator app and backup codes as Two Factor Authentication codes.
+Trello currently supports text message (SMS), an Authenticator app, and backup codes as Two Factor Authentication codes.

 Please Note: By requiring another layer of verification to access your Trello account, there's an additional responsibility on the user to maintain access to their two factor authentication device and backup codes.

 - You will no longer be able to recover your account simply by resetting your password via the email address(es) on your account.

 - Enabling 2FA is agreeing to a higher level of security on your account—you are instructing Trello to only accept login to your account with your username and password AND your second device.
 If you lose access to that second device, and do not have your backup codes, you will lose access to your Trello account.